feathersjs/docs/services.md

 ## Events

-Any registered service will be automatically turned into an event emitter that emits events when a resource has changed, that is a `create`, `update`, `patch` or `remove` service call returned successfully.
+Any registered service will automatically turn into an event emitter that emits events when a resource has changed, that is a `create`, `update`, `patch` or `remove` service call returned successfully.
 For more information about events, please follow up in the [real-time events chapter](events.html).